 College of Science: The UTEP College of Science ranks second in the nation for Bachelor of Science degrees awarded in biology and biomedical sciences to Hispanics.
 Over the past five years, the college has doubled its majors and has increased enrollment to more than 1,500 students.
 Award-winning faculty, combined with a number of exchange programs, competitions and research opportunities, have helped UTEP’s College of Science gain national attention, including recognition from the American Chemistry Society, the State of Texas, museums and other universities.
 Dedicated to discovery, invention and education, the college envisions itself as a dynamic community dedicated to innovative research and learning with a global impact for the 21st century, while also recognizing its special role as a leader in the Paso del Norte community.

 School of Nursing: The UTEP School of Nursing (SON) started as the Hotel Dieu Training School for nurses in 1898 – the first nursing school in El Paso – and joined The University of Texas at El Paso in 1976.
 The multicultural diversity of the SON’s faculty, staff and student body creates a rich learning environment.
-With bachelor’s and master’s programs, the school serves close to 700 students and graduates more than 360 students annually.
+With bachelor’s, master’s and doctoral programs, the school serves close to 700 students and graduates more than 360 students annually.
 More than 60 percent of graduates stay in the immediate area and work with area health care facilities or in the public schools.

 The SON offers both graduate and undergraduate degree options, all of which are accredited by the Commission on Collegiate Nursing Education.
 The Bachelor of Science in Nursing (B.S.N.) options are offered in traditional and fast-track formats.
 Practicing nurses with an RN may also pursue a B.S.N. through an RN to B.S.N. program.
 The school also offers a Master of Science in Nursing degree with options in nursing education, nurse practitioner and nursing systems management, as well as a Doctor of Nursing Practice (D.N.P.).